ManishBaral1/TABLEAU-VISUALIZATION-SALES-/README.md

-** TABLEAU PROJECT **
+# TABLEAU PROJECT
-CAR SALES DASHBOARD
+## CAR SALES DASHBOARD
-Background: Our dealership offers a variety of car models.
-To effectively monitor and analyze our sales performance, we need a comprehensive Car Sales Dashboard in Power BI.
+**Background**: Our dealership offers a variety of car models.
+To effectively monitor and analyze our sales performance, we need a comprehensive Car Sales Dashboard in Tableau.

-Objective: The goal of this project is to design and develop a dynamic and interactive Car Sales Dashboard using Power BI.
+**Objective**: The goal of this project is to design and develop a dynamic and interactive Car Sales Dashboard using Tableau.
 The dashboard will visualize key KPIs related to our car sales, helping us understand our sales performance over time and make data-driven decisions.

-Problem Statement 1: KPI Requirements
+### Problem Statement 1: KPI Requirements
 The dashboard should provide real-time insights into key performance indicators (KPIs) related to our sales data.
 This will enable us to make informed decisions, monitor our progress, and identify trends and growth opportunities.

-Sales Overview:
+**Sales Overview:**
 - Year-to-Date (YTD) Total Sales
 - Year-over-Year (YOY) Growth in Total Sales

-Average Price Analysis:
+**Average Price Analysis:**
 - YTD Average Price
 - YOY Growth in Average Price

-Cars Sold Metrics:
+**Cars Sold Metrics:**
 - YTD Cars Sold
 - YOY Growth in Cars Sold

-Problem Statement 2: Charts Requirement
+### Problem Statement 2: Charts Requirement

 YTD Sales Weekly Trend: Display a line chart illustrating the weekly trend of YTD sales.
 The X-axis should represent weeks, and the Y-axis should show the total sales amount.
 YTD Total Sales by Body Style: Visualize the distribution of YTD total sales across different car body styles using a pie chart.